bitrise-io/trace-cocoa-sdk/README.md

 $ pod install
 ```

 Now that the SDK is setup in your project, add the collector token (`bitrise_configuration.plist`) found in the [setting page](https://trace.bitrise.io/settings) or [getting started](https://trace.bitrise.io/o/getting-started) page.
-Make sure this file is added to your target.
+Make sure this file is added to your application target.

 ### [Carthage](https://github.com/Carthage/Carthage)